 (This is a common course number.
-Last year's course prefix/number PSC 118)
+Former course prefix/number PSC 118)

 This course is primarily for non-science majors.
 It is a study of the basic principles and concepts of physics, chemistry, and nuclear science.
 The three basic sciences are related to the physical world at an introductory level.
 Laboratory fee.
 (3 Lec., 3 Lab.)
+(Coordinating Board Academic Approval Number 4001015139)